pwecii/NeuLabLog/README.md

 # NEU LabLog

-A web-based laboratory room usage logging system for Nueva Ecija University (NEU).
+A web-based laboratory room usage logging system for New Era University (NEU).
 Faculty can record and monitor laboratory room usage through Google sign-in or QR code authentication.

 ---